 words in a book, and she has then become wholly theologized.

 So what would have happened to a feminine Trinity?
-It would have become masculinized.
+It would have become masculinized in dogma.
 Only if it

 remains in the shadows of the wood can it abide as a feminine

 deity.
 The conclusion is that there is no other choice than to have a